-Jason Aylesworth began his law career as a file clerk for the music law firm of Mayer, Katz, Baker, Leibowitz and Roberts, P.C., which represented such music labels as Atlantic and Electra Records.
+Jason began his law career as a file clerk for the music law firm of Mayer, Katz, Baker, Leibowitz and Roberts, P.C., which represented such music labels as Atlantic and Electra Records.
 After that firm’s dissolution in 1996, he worked for Sendroff & Associates, P.C. as an office manager and financial administrator.
 Inspired by that firm’s involvement in a wide variety of entertainment matters, ten years later, Jason attended Touro Law Center, while assisting with licenses, contracts and filings as a full-time Legal Assistant to Mark Sendroff.

-Jason is an active member of the Entertainment Arts and Sports Law Section (EASL) of the NYSBA.
-He co-chairs both the Alternative Dispute Resolution Committee and the Digital Media Committee for EASL, and served as a co-chair on the Negotiation Committee for the Dispute Resolution Section of the NYSBA.
-Jason was recently appointed as chair of the newly formed Law Student Liaison committee for EASL.
-He created and moderated the EASL CLE programs “Crowdfunding for Theatre and Film Under the Jumpstart Our Business Startups (JOBS) Act of 2012” and “Game Not Over: Protection of Free Speech in the Video Game Industry,” as well as moderated the EASL CLE program “Is Manga a Crime?
+Jason is an active member of the Entertainment Arts and Sports Law Section (EASL) of the New York State Bar Association, where he currently serves as Treasurer, and is the chair of the Law Student Liaison committee for EASL.
+He created and moderated the EASL CLE programs “The TMZ Effect: The Legal Issues and Consequences for the Sports and Entertainment Industry Arising Out of the Unexpected Release of Purported Private Information to the Public,” “Crowdfunding for Theatre and Film Under the Jumpstart Our Business Startups (JOBS) Act of 2012” and “Game Not Over: Protection of Free Speech in the Video Game Industry,” as well as moderated the EASL CLE program “Is Manga a Crime?
 Non-photographic Images, Child Pornography and Freedom of Expression.”
 In addition, Jason’s articles “Mediation in Film, Television, Art and Real Life” and “The Childlike Novelty of Video Games, and Its Serious Progeny of Legal Challenges for Adults” were published in the Spring 2013 publication of “Entertainment, Arts and Sports Law Journal.”

-He has served as a guest lecturer at Touro Law Center, Cardozo Law School, Practicing Law Institute, New York Foundation for the Arts and the School of Visual Arts on such areas of law including Copyright, Contract Negotiation and Drafting Commercial Documents.
-Jason is developing and teaching a course for the Practicing Law Institute entitled “The Three S’s of Negotiation: Styles, Strategies, and Skills” for January, 2014, and will co-teach “Performing Arts and Law” for the Brooklyn College MFA Performing Arts Management Program in Spring, 2014.
+He has served as a guest lecturer at Touro Law Center, Cardozo Law School, New York Foundation for the Arts, Brooklyn Arts Council, Baruch College and the School of Visual Arts on such areas of law including Copyright, Contract Negotiation and Drafting Commercial Documents.
+Jason teaches “Negotiation in Deal Making” for the Practicing Law Institute’s CLE program for newly admitted attorneys, and “Performing Arts and the Law” for the Brooklyn College MFA Performing Arts Management Program for its graduate students.